-a process whereby learners obtain information about their work in order to appreciate the similarities and differences between the appropriate standards for any given work, and the qualities of the work itself, in order to generate improved work.
-(Boud and Molloy 2013b, p.
-6)
+"a process whereby learners obtain information about their work in order to appreciate the similarities and differences between the appropriate standards for any given work, and the qualities of the work itself, in order to generate improved work" (Boud & Molloy, 2013b, p.
+6).

-If we want to ensure that it is productive then it needs to involve more than provision of information; it requires the establishment of conditions that make it likely that useful information may be taken up and acted upon, leading to improvement (Lipnevich, Berg, and Smith (2016).
-The nature of the comments provided is of great significance, as some types of comments are more worthwhile and likely to lead to action than others (Hattie and Timperley 2007).
+If we want to ensure that it is productive then it needs to involve more than provision of information; it requires the establishment of conditions that make it likely that useful information may be taken up and acted upon, leading to improvement (Lipnevich, Berg & Smith (2016).
+The nature of the comments provided are of great significance, as some types of comments are more worthwhile and likely to lead to action than others (Hattie & Timperley, 2007).
 Providing feedback information is not the same as justifying the grade awarded; it has quite a different purpose for influencing students' subsequent behaviour.
 There is little feedback information in a grade or a number, especially on how to improve and correct aspects that went wrong.
-Thus, to be part of a formative process, the feedback needs to have clear goals (where am I going?) qualitative information about current performance (how am I doing?), as well as information about how to improve subsequent performance (where to next?
-Hattie and Timperley 2007).
-However, it is also evident that high-quality feedback takes a large effort to produce, is not always valued by students, and in a large class context it can be difficult to disseminate in a timely and consistent fashion.
+Thus, to be part of a formative process the feedback needs to have clear goals (where am I going?) qualitative information about current performance (how am I doing?), as well as information about how to improve subsequent performance (where to next?; Hattie & Timperley 2007).
+However, it is also evident that high quality feedback takes a large effort to produce, is not always valued by students, and in a large class context it can be difficult to disseminate in a timely and consistent fashion.

-One way to overcome the challenge of disseminating feedback to large student cohorts is through audio information instead of text-based or written information (Lunt and Curran 2010).
-Providing students with audio information can overcome the time and location constraints that arise from engaging in face-to-face, individualised discussions (Jonsson 2012).
-Studies in methods of feedback to students have shown that, compared to written feedback, audio feedback can provide significantly more detail and depth, be more personal, allowing for greater expression, tone and nuance, and is often preferred by students over written feedback (Carruthers et al. 2015; Lunt and Curran 2010; Merry and Orsmond 2008; Nemec and Dintzner 2016).
-For the marker, giving audio feedback has been shown to be quicker to provide than written comments of the same quality (McCarthy 2015), and it provides a sense of teacher presence through students hearing the teacher's voice (Oyarzun, Conklin, and Barreto 2016).

-Audio feedback is not without its practical challenges, of course, as students have reported difficulty downloading large audio/video files (McCarthy 2015), difficulty playing the files (Henderson and Phillips 2015), difficulties replaying specific parts of a long audio file, and it is also unsuitable for students with hearing impairments (Lunt and Curran 2010).
-Teaching staff have reported difficulty finding a quiet environment to record their comments (Henderson and Phillips 2015) and lack of familiarity in using technology to provide audio feedback (Cann 2014).
+One way to overcome the challenge of disseminating feedback to large student cohorts is through audio information instead of text-based or written information (Lunt & Curran, 2010).
+Providing students with audio information can overcome the time and location constraints that arise from engaging in face-to-face, individualised discussions (Jonsson, 2012).
+Studies in methods of feedback to students have shown that compared to written feedback, audio feedback can provide significantly more detail and depth, be more personal, allowing for greater expression, tone, and nuance, and is often preferred by students over written feedback (Carruthers et al. 2015; Lunt & Curran, 2010; Merry & Orsmond, 2008; Nemec & Dintzer, 2016).
+For the marker, giving audio feedback has been shown to be quicker to provide than written comments of the same quality (McCarthy, 2015), and it provides a sense of teacher presence through students hearing the teacher's voice (Oyarzun, Conklin & Barreto, 2016).
+Audio feedback is not without its practical challenges of course, as students have reported difficulty downloading large audio / video files (McCarthy, 2015), difficulty playing the files (Henderson & Phillips, 2015), difficulties replaying specific parts of a long audio file, and it is also unsuitable for students with hearing impairments (Lunt & Curran, 2010).
+Teaching staff have reported difficulty finding a quiet environment to record their comments (Henderson & Phillips, 2015) and lack of familiarity in using technology to provide audio feedback (Cann, 2014).